pnp/powershell/documentation/New-PnPTerm.md

 ```

 ### -Lcid
 The locale id to use for the term.
-Defaults to the current locale id.
+Defaults to the default language of the termstore.
 ```yaml
 Type: Int32
 Parameter Sets: (All)